 (If you’re participating in the GDS-Index (or thinking of joining), you might want some help in crunching those numbers.)

-By unpacking facts and figures, and illustrating them with real-world examples, you can move from “data rich” to “information rich” and educate your audiences, networks, and prospective clients so that they can easily see the bigger picture, and their place in it.
-Equipped with this insight, they can make smarter choices (that include your destination!).
-If they know how your story can benefit their own, you have their attention (and possibly their contract).
+By unpacking facts and figures, and illustrating them with real-world examples, you can move from “data rich” to “information rich” and educate your audiences, networks, and prospective clients so that they can more easily see the bigger picture, and their place and profit in it.
+Equipped with this insight, they can make smarter choices.
+If they know how your story can benefit their own, and both are designed to benefit people, place, and planet, you have their attention, and very possibly a contract with them!
 Tell them.
 Show them.
 It’s their journey, too!

 From data to delight and insight: an example